HrishikeshP-01/DataVisualization_Essentials/README.md

 - Shape is less effective than color for differentiating data.
 So they should be accompanied with color.
 - Shapes alone don’t make trends pop out.

+## Scale
+- Scale affects how we perceive relative values
+- The start value of an axis has a big impact on the relative differences
+- The same chart with different scales tells different stories.
+- If you use scale to distort user perception intentionally or un-intentionally, if found out, you will lose your credibility.